 The Greene County Probation Department is a county agency, established pursuant to Article 12 of the N.Y.S.
 Executive Law, under the supervision of the Greene County Legislature and the New York State Division of Criminal Justice Services/Office of Probation and Correctional Alternatives.

-The Greene County Probation Department has a full-time staff of thirteen, which consists of a 11 sworn staff: a Director, a Probation Supervisor, four Senior Probation Officers, and five Probation Officers; and two Probation Assistants.
-All sworn staff are New York State certified peace officers.
+The department has a full-time staff of thirteen, which consists of 11 sworn staff: the Director, two Supervisors, three Senior Officers, five Officers, and two Assistants.
+All of the department’s sworn staff are New York State certified peace officers.

 The department is charged with ensuring community safety by providing intake, supervision, and investigation functions for the local criminal, family, and county court systems.
 In addition to office reporting, supervision includes contacts with the offenders at their residences, which may occur at all hours, any day of the week.

 The department also oversees the county’s community service program, which allows eligible offenders the opportunity to avoid a possible jail term by performing community service work for a public or non-profit agency.

 In conjunction with the Greene County Sheriff’s Department/S.T.O.P.
 (Special Traffic Options Program)-DWI, the Probation Department runs a DWI Victim Impact Panel, which requires DWI offenders to participate at least once and pay a fee for doing so.
 Speakers at the panel include the District Attorney, crime victims of DWI offenses, and offenders.